 In landscape photography, this filter renders blue skies darker, clouds lighter and diminishes distant haze.
 It also increases tonal separation in fine details.

 This filter is ideal for scenes where it is important to differentiate the green tonal values.
 The application is especially suited to landscape photography in the springtime because it enhances the light green color of the leaves and reduces distant haze.
 Ideal for portraits in nature.

 This bright orange filter darkens blue and violet as well as green and yellow-green.
 It is indispensable for all landscape and architectural photography which require vivid and clear contour.
 The sky will be distinctly toned with the clouds clearly contrasted against it.
-This filter is also popular for nude photography under natural light.

 Contrast filter used for blue and blue-green absorption.